arduino/docs-content/content/micropython/01.basics/02.board-installation/board-installation.md

 ![Nano RP2040 Connect.](assets/nano-rp2040.png)

-To program your Arduino Nano RP2040 board with MicroPython, follow the instructions below.
-The installation for Nano RP2040 requires no additional software tools for installation.
+To program your Nano RP2040 Connect board with MicroPython, follow the instructions below.
+The installation for Nano RP2040 Connect requires no additional software tools for installation.

 Follow the steps below to install MicroPython on the Nano RP2040 Connect board.